Mental Health Therapy in Idaho

 Allison Hobby is a Licensed Professional Counselor.
 Services include therapy for adults (18+).
 They also have experience working with Christian clients and provide faith-sensitive care while welcoming people of all backgrounds.
 Allison is in-network with insurance providers including BlueCross BlueShield, Medicaid, and Regence.
 Get in touch to see how therapy can fit your goals and schedule.

-Justin Hughes is a Licensed Professional Counselor, providing online sessions.
+Sydney Stevens is a Counselor, providing both online and in-person sessions.
 Services include therapy for teen & preteen (11 - 18), adults (18+), and seniors (65+).
-Justin is in-network with insurance providers including Anthem, BlueCross BlueShield, and Humana.
-They accept American Express, Cash, and Discover.
+Sydney is in-network with insurance providers including Aetna, Anthem, and BlueCross BlueShield.
+They accept American Express, Cash, and Check.
 Get in touch to see how therapy can fit your goals and schedule.

 Mental Health in Idaho